 When it comes to dash cams, nobody goes through all of the footage they record unless it’s necessary.
 However, when it is necessary, you’ll want to know how you can review the recordings you need.
 Fortunately, there’s more than one way to do so – you actually have a couple of options you can work with.

 One thing to note is that how you’ll view your dash cam footage also depends on the specific model of dash cam you have.
 We’ll do our best to cover all the methods, and you can go ahead and make use of the ones you find most convenient, as well as the ones that apply to your dash cam.
+You may check the best dash cam under 100 guide here first!
 So, how to view dash cam footage?
 Let’s find out.

 Use your dash cam’s display